-Join us in this travel blog post where we enjoy the stunning scenery and the delights of the Ullapool stage of the North Coast 500.
+Join me in this travel blog post where I enjoy the stunning scenery and interesting history of the Ullapool stage of the NC500 route and discover the best things to do in Ullapool.

-Over the years, we have explored the sections of the NC500 route several times, although not necessarily the complete route in one single journey.
-Indeed, our travels in this area began well before it had been called the North Coast 500.
-Our travels have opened our eyes to the beauty of the route and has given us the opportunity to also find hidden gems off the beaten track.
+Over the years, I have explored the sections of the NC500 route several times, although not necessarily the complete route in one single journey.
+Indeed, my travels in this area began well before it had been called the North Coast 500.
+My travels have opened my eyes to the beauty of the route and has given me the opportunity to also find hidden gems off the beaten track.

 Ullapool Harbour